jheske/orchid-sunroom-readme/README.md

 This project is designed to conform with Google's latest Material Design UI/UX standards.
 Features may or may not be completed and include, but are not limited to:

-Google's latest Material AppCompat and Design library widgets, including CoordinatorLayout, AppBarLayout, CollapsingToolbarLayout, Toolbar, NestedScrollView, TabLayout, ViewPager, RecyclerView, and CardView.

-A Room SQLite database for storing, retrieving, and managing data.
+* Flutter clean architecture feature-focused design using the latest productivity packages
+  * Drift database
+  * BloC state management
+  * GetIt dependency injection
+  * ImagePicker for single images from camera and device and multiple images from device
+  * Formz form validation
+  * Json Theme for skinning app
+  * Freezed immutable classes
+  * Firebase for storing genera, media and other static lists (coming soon)

-## **©**Copyright Jill Heske 2023 all rights reserved
+## **©**Copyright Jill Heske 2024 all rights reserved